This is a short history of civil defence shelters in Singapore:

-In 1983, the government made the move to build the first public shelters.
-9 underground MRT stations of the North-South and East-West Lines were hardened as public shelters.
-Then in 1987, the government embarked on a comprehensive shelter programme beginning with public shelters at the foot of new Housing Development Board (HDB) residential blocks.
+1987: A comprehensive shelter programme began with public shelters at void deck of new HDB residential blocks.
 Since then, public shelters have also been built in secondary schools, community centres and other public buildings.

-In September 1994, it was announced that shelters (to be called Household Shelters) would be built inside new HDB flats so that their occupants would have quick access to protection in a war emergency.
-With this, the practice of building public shelters at the foot of HDB blocks was discontinued.
-The programme to incorporate public shelters in secondary schools, community centres and other public buildings however continued.
+1994: It was announced that Household Shelters would be built inside new HDB flats.
+This enables residents to have quick access to protection in a war or an emergency.
+Therefore, the practice of building public shelters at the void deck of HDB blocks was discontinued.
+However, the programme to incorporate public shelters in secondary schools, community centres and other public buildings continued.